seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

-The silhouette is still a little awkward, but the relationship of the silhouette to the constituent tiles is _much less surprising_!
+Still a little awkward, yes, but the relationship of the silhouette to the constituent tiles is _much less surprising_!
 And all we had to do to get here is to redraw the lines.
 Most of the stuff stayed where it was.
-And by merely redrawing the lines, we have rearchitected the system away from a two-layer system to one mostly-coherent whole, admittedly with some hacks (most likely) bolted onto the side.
+And by merely redrawing the lines, we have rearchitected the system away from a two-layer system to one largely-consistent whole, with some hacks (most likely) bolted onto the side.
 Ah, software in the real world.

 Now, should we want to, it's a lot easier to move the awkward triangle around and change the silhouette, since it has relatively little connection to the rectangle.
-If we want to make a change to the silhouette for some reason (that is, the system, holistically), we can do it with less effort and more certainty.
+If we want to make a change to the silhouette for some reason (that is, the system, holistically), we can do it with less effort and more flexibility.

 <p class="svg-container">
   <svg